KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-COVID19-AMPEL by magic21nrw](https://github.com/magic21nrw/MMM-COVID19-AMPEL)

+1. There are no specific keywords in 'package.json'.
+We would use them as tags on the module list page.
+Add a few meaningful terms to the keywords in the package.json.
+Not just “magicmirror” or “module”.
-1. Typo: Found `Magic Mirror` in file `MMM-COVID19-AMPEL.js`: Replace it with `MagicMirror²`.
+2. Typo: Found `Magic Mirror` in file `MMM-COVID19-AMPEL.js`: Replace it with `MagicMirror²`.
-2. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-3. Recommendation: Found `'node-fetch'` in file `node_helper.js`: Replace it with built-in fetch.
+4. Recommendation: Found `'node-fetch'` in file `node_helper.js`: Replace it with built-in fetch.
-4. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
+5. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.

 ### [MMM-Covid19-Vaccination by fhinder](https://github.com/fhinder/MMM-Covid19-Vaccination)